 - DNP, Duquesne University

 Dr. Crimm started her career as a clinical nurse on the Heart Lung Transplant Unit at UPMC-Presbyterian Hospital in Pittsburgh, PA.
 After earning her MSN as a Family Nurse Practitioner in 1997, she worked in a variety of settings, including:

 - Occupational Medicine

-Currently, Professor Crimm is working with several physician colleagues and nurse practitioners in a palliative medicine and geriatric practice.
+Currently, Dr. Crimm is working with several physician colleagues and nurse practitioners in a palliative medicine and geriatric practice.

-She is a DNP student and maintains an active role in the advanced‑practice nursing community:
+She maintains an active role in the advanced‑practice nursing community:

 - Member: American Association of Nurse Practitioners

 - Member: National Organization of Nurse Practitioner Faculty